jhpyle/docassemble/_docs/modifiers.md

 You can also control the progress meter with the [`get_progress()`] and [`set_progress()`] functions.

+If the [progress bar] is enabled and the interview encounters a question that does not have a `progress` setting, the progress bar will advance automatically.
+The amount by which the progress bar automatically advances gets smaller as the progress bar gets closer to 100%.

+As a result, you do not need to attach a `progress` setting to every question; you can just set `progress` on a few questions, and let the automatic advancing mechanism take care of increasing the progress.

+If the interview reaches a question with a `progress` setting that is less than the current position of the [progress bar], the position of the [progress bar] will stay the same.
+This ensures that the user does not see the [progress bar] go backward.

+If you want the [progress bar] to go back or reset, you can use the [`set_progress()`] function to force the [progress bar] setting to a particular value.
+For example:

+{% include side-by-side.html demo="progress-multi" %}

 # <a name="section"></a>The section navigation bar

 A **docassemble** interview can be configured to show a left-hand